MapleWorld/iChat/WorkInProgress.md

     The Social One - this user would like to communicate directly with other users in private discussions, one-to-one messaging (low).
 The Social One would also like to maintain a contacts list (low).

+User Stories
+As a Consumer, I would like to create an account and log in.
+As a Consumer, I would like to specify topics that interest me, and see threads that match those topics.
+As a Consumer, I would like to browse all threads within a broad category.
+As a Consumer, I would like to receive notifications when new threads are posted in the topics I like.
+As a Consumer, I would like to save my preferences about topics that I like, and have them available when I log in.
+As a Consumer, I would like to be able to keep track of whether I have already viewed a thread, and whether there have been updates since I last viewed it.
+As a Consumer, I would like to be able to browse the content without creating an account.

+As a Producer, I would like to create threads and have them associated with topics of my choosing.
+As a Producer, I would like to respond to threads which have been started by other users.
+As a Producer, I would like to create new topics if necessary to match the content of my threads.
+As a Producer, I would like to be notified when replies are contributed to the threads I create.
+As a Producer, I would like to be able to edit posts which I have made to threads.

+As an Administrator, I would like to post administrative bulletins which are automatically visible to all users, regardless of topic preference.
+As an Administrator, I would like to remove topics, threads and users which violate the rules.
+As an Administrator, I would like to be able to create new categories for organizing threads (distinct from topics).
+As an Administrator, I would like to be able to edit user accounts.

+As The Social One, I would like to send private messages directly to other users.
+As The Social One, I would like to maintain a list of contacts.
+As The Social One, I would like to have a PM inbox that I can sort based on which user contacted me.
+As The Social One, I would like to review messages which I have sent to other users.

+Personas

+The Consumer: Craig the Consumer: Craig is 18 years old, and has not yet developed opinions which are worth sharing.
+Therefore, he only wants to read the topics posted by other people.
+Craig gets annoyed by websites which force him to create an account in order to read content.
+He just wants to browse topics about the latest dope parties that are happening in the hood.

+The Producer: Philip the Producer likes to share his opinions.
+He likes getting involved in deep discussions with others who share the same interests with him.
+He likes arguing with people on Facebook about politics and talking to people he doesn't know while riding the bus.

+The Administrator: Alex is an instructor at a university.
+He wants to be able to start discussions with his students about topics related to the courses that he teaches.
+He also would like the ability to moderate the discussions so that they don't become an impediment to the learning process.

 MVP
 Categories - Set by administrator, a thread may only be in one category Topics - created by users, a thread may be in several topics